homebeach/InvoicingDBTestBench/README.txt

 After the databases have been installed, just run the main program.

+The main program includes the same test settings used in the stury.

 The content of the data files city_of_houston.csv, firstnames.csv, surnames.csv have been shortened to fit into GitHub.

 Full file containing firstnames can be downloaded from https://data.world/alexandra/baby-names.
 Rename the file to firstnames.csv and move it into the "data" folder.